 Rule 2: Use a real camera

-A common trend I see in younger online daters is self-portraits taken with cell phone cameras in front of bathroom mirrors, and “at my computer” shots taken with webcams.
+A common trend in younger online daters is self-portraits taken with cell phone cameras in front of bathroom mirrors and “at my computer” shots taken with webcams.
 There are two problems.
-One is that these settings usually aren’t well lit.
+One is that these settings usually aren’t well-lit.
 The other is that cell phone cameras and webcams produce terrible picture quality.
-They are grainy noisy pictures that in general make you look bad.
+They are grainy noisy pictures that generally make you look bad.
 To someone who reads between the lines, they make you look too cheap to get a real camera.

 Rule 3: Pay attention to the background

 People look at everything in your photo, not just you.
 If your house is a mess, it reflects poorly on you.
 Women especially notice details, so pay attention, guys.
 If you’ve got a couple of empty bottles of vodka in the background, it looks like your party is too much.
 If other people are in your photo, who they are will reflect on you.
 For women, you might want to reconsider posting pictures with your scantily clad-girlfriends.
 You might want to review posting photos of you and any girl who looks like a girlfriend for guys.
 TIP: Since people read into every detail in your image, you can increase your value using a photo taken somewhere interesting or cultural.
 Museums make you look cultured, and pictures in exotic locations make you look adventurous.